mahdiwafi/os212/links.md

     The link [fork() in C](https://www.geeksforgeeks.org/fork-system-call/) is good for knowing more about fork() in C, which is used to create a new process(branch/child process), along with some examples of the implementation, the other link ([Operating System - Processes](https://www.tutorialspoint.com/operating_system/os_processes.htm)) is mainly about process in operating system, which is basically a program in execution.
 ## Best Link of W07
 * [Semaphores in Process Synchronization](https://www.geeksforgeeks.org/semaphores-in-process-synchronization/)<br>
-    The link will teach you about a technique named semaphore which is proposed by Dijkstra in 1965.
+    The link tells a general idea about a technique named semaphore which is proposed by Dijkstra in 1965.
 Semaphore is split into two types which is Binary Semaphore and Counting Semaphore.